cloud-native-toolkit/cloud-native-toolkit-workshop/activity-3/README.md

     ls -l qa/${TOOLKIT_PROJECT}/
     ```

-1. This is a good time for a cofee break fo 15 minutes until all 3 Pipeline Runs are done.
+1. This is a good time for a coffee break fo 15 minutes until all 3 Pipeline Runs are done.

 1. Review the `qa` directory in the git repository again
     ```bash